 If you set up a limited company, you will typically draw a small salary, and take most of your income in the form of dividends.
-This is the most tax efficient way of contracting, as dividends are taxed at a lower rate than a PAYE salary, and no National Insurance contributions are payable on dividends.
+This is the most tax-efficient way of contracting, as dividends are taxed at a lower rate than a PAYE salary, and no National Insurance contributions are payable on dividends.

-If you hire a good contractor accountant, they should deal with most of these responsibilities on your behalf, but you are ultimately responsible to ensure that your company accounts, Annual Return, VAT returns and other documents are submitted to the correct authorities accurately, and on time.
+If you hire a good accountancy firm, they should deal with most of these responsibilities on your behalf, but you are ultimately responsible to ensure that your company accounts, Confirmation Statement, quarterly VAT returns and other documents are submitted to the correct authorities accurately, and on time.

 If you sign up with a PAYE umbrella company, you become an ’employee’.
 You sign a contract with the agency, and they sign the contract with the agency or client.
 After you submit your invoice/timesheet to the umbrella company, the umbrella invoices the agency and takes care of all tax and administrative paperwork for you.

 Some umbrella companies say that they are “HMRC compliant” or “IR35 compliant”.
 These are just marketing phrases – there should be no difference in the way contractors are taxed between different umbrella companies.

 The main ways to differentiate between the benefits provided by umbrella providers are in terms of customer service, the fees charged, and any ‘extras’ offered to clients, such as free insurance cover.